 Whether you’re thinking about using a VPN service or you already do, you’re probably wondering just how it all works.
-It can seem a complicated business, described in unfamiliar terms like ‘tunnelling’ and ‘encapsulation.’
+It can seem a complicated business, described in unfamiliar terms like “tunneling” and “encapsulation.”

-You already know a VPN secures traffic to and from your Internet connection, so hackers and spies can’t see your data while it’s in transmission (or your IP address).
+You already know a VPN secures traffic between your device and the VPN servers, so hackers and spies can’t see your data while it’s in transmission (or your IP address).
 But how exactly does it do that?

 Let’s take a look at the fundamentals, starting with what a VPN, or ‘virtual private network,’ is.

-It’s there in the name: a VPN is a private network, which you access via services like ExpressVPN.
-As with any private network, information you send and receive on a VPN is walled off from other computers and the Internet.
+It’s there in the name: a VPN is a private network.
+There are many such networks, like ExpressVPN.
+As with any private network, the information you send and receive on a VPN is walled off from other computers and the internet.

 It’s a bit like your home or business network – the one you use to share files between devices across your router.
 Nobody outside the network can see that data if your network is properly secured (for example, with WPA2 encryption).
 That’s why a VPN gives you security.